lizadaly/nanogenmo2015/README.md

 manipulation of objects.

 The code is pure Python 3, no dependencies.
-In its default mode, it runs through a single scene and outputs a simple text file mimicing the original (line breaks shortened for brevity):
+In its default mode, it runs through a single scene and outputs a simple text file (line breaks shortened for brevity):

 ```
  The gun is in the robber's right hand.
 The money is in the robber's